ammar-tanwar/bloglearnbay/posts/text-stemming-in-nlp.md

 tableData:
   [
     Text Stemming In NLP,

   ]
 ---

 Human language is an unsolved problem that there are more than 6500 languages worldwide.
 The tons of data are generated every day as we speak, we text, we tweet, from voice to text on every social application and to get the insights of these text data we need technology as Text Stemming In NLP.
 If you know there are two types of data are there one is structured and unstructured data.
-Structured data used for[ Machine Learning](https://searchenterpriseai.techtarget.com/definition/machine-learning-ML#:~:text=Machine%20learning%20(ML)%20is%20a,to%20predict%20new%20output%20values.)<span style="text-decoration:underline;"> </span>models and unstructured data is used for Natural language processing.
+Structured data used for <a href="https://blog.learnbay.co/10-must-know-machine-learning-algorithms-for-beginners-in-2023" target="_blank">Machine Learning</a> <span style="text-decoration:underline;"> </span>models and unstructured data is used for Natural language processing.
 There are only 21% of structured data is available, so now you can estimate how much Text Stemming In NLP is required to handle unstructured data.

 To get the insights of the dataset of unstructured data to take out the important information from it.
 The important technique to analyze the text data is text mining.
 Text mining is the technique to extract useful information from the unstructured data by identifying and exploring a large amount of text data.
 Or we can say that text mining is used to convert the unstructured data to the structured dataset.